nelson-perez/nelson/react-utils/react-binder/README.md

-#Reaact Binder
+# React Binder

 ## Overview
-Simple utility to create a binded state that updates the state when there is a change.
+React Binder is an utility to create a binded state that sets the state automatically with every change.

 ## Installation